Can AEO Content Be Integrated into HubSpot or Salesforce CMS?

 Frequently Asked Questions

 No. Keep clusters on your primary domain for authority.
-Use folders like /topic/
+Use folders like /topic/ for organization.

 Yes.
 Consolidate duplicates, elevate a concise first-paragraph answer, add schema, move to the new slug, and 301 redirect the old URL.